An Analysis of Public Knowledge and Awareness of Counterfeit Medicine and Approaches to Minimise its Supply in Ireland

 contribute towards reducing supply.

-counterfeit medicine in Ireland.
+Objectives The main objective is to perform an analysis of public knowledge and awareness of counterfeit medicine in Ireland.
 This research aims to assess factors which impact on level of

 awareness.
-Risks associated with consumption and approaches of minimising supply will also
+Risks associated with consumption and approaches of minimising supply will also be identified.

 research.

-This research highlights the requirement for raising the public level of knowledge and
+Results This research highlights the requirement for raising the public level of knowledge and

 awareness of counterfeit medicine.
 Factors such as level of education, social class, region of